 - No obvious errors in logs.

+Everything looks fine.
+Nothing works fine.
 The issue is usually an MTU mismatch between your VPS provider and home ISP.
 Packets too large for the tunnel get silently dropped because ICMP “fragmentation needed” messages are blocked somewhere along the path.
+This is called a PMTU black hole, and it is exactly as fun as it sounds.

 WireGuard defaults to 1420.
 Some VPS networks require lower values.